pyccel/pyccel/developer_docs/order_docs.md

 ### Ordering in Fortran code

 As Fortran has arrays in the language there is no need to add special handling for arrays.
 Fortran ordered arrays (`order_f`) are already compatible with the Fortran language.
 They can therefore be passed to the function as they are.

+In order to pass C ordered arrays (`order_c`) and retain the shape and correct element placing to be compatible with Fortran, a transpose would be needed.
-C ordered arrays (`order_c`) need transposing to interact with them in a standard way in Fortran, however this step is unnecessary.
-Instead we pass the contiguous block of memory to Fortran and change how we index the array to ensure that we access the expected element.
+In pyccel, we prefer to avoid unnecessary copies, so instead we pass the contiguous block of memory to Fortran and change how we index the array to ensure that we access the expected element.

-### Indexing in Fortran
+### Indexing arrays in Fortran

 Fortran indexing does not occur in the same order as in C.
 If we take the following 2D array as an example: